 Dr. Winchell's Teething Syrup has never failed to give immediate relief when used in cases of Summer Complaint, Cholera-infantum or pains in the stomach.
 Mothers when your little darlings are suffering from these or kindred causes do not hesitate to give it a trial, you will surely be pleased with the charming effect.
 Be sure to buy Dr. Winchell's Teething Syrup.
-Sold by

-GODBE, PITT'S & Co., only 25cts. per bottle.
+Sold by GODBE, PITT'S & Co.,

-DR. E. L. PLANT,
+DR. E. L. PLANT, HERBALIST,

-HERBALIST SALT LAKE CITY, UTAH.
+SALT LAKE CITY, UTAH.